rwols/CMakeBuilder/README.md

 5. Press <kbd>CTRL</kbd> + <kbd>B</kbd> or <kbd>⌘</kbd> + <kbd>B</kbd>.

 6. Hit <kbd>F4</kbd> to jump to errors and/or warnings.

+See the example project below for more options.

 ## Reference